This beloved wild cat needs no introduction.

 - Fanning out to flush prey out of cover

 - Circling around and chasing prey toward another lioness who’s waiting in ambush

-- Herding prey into a cul-de-sac (don’t laugh — several animals can do this)
+- Herding prey into a cul-de-sac (don’t laugh — several animals do this)

-But that only gives lions about a 30% success rate, tops.
+But even these clever cats only have about a 30% success rate, tops.
 (Sunquist and Sunquist)

-After all, lions operate out in the open, where scavenging is a big problem.
+Perhaps living together helps lions defend their food.
+(Macdonald and et al., 2010a) After all, they operate out in the open, where scavenging is a big problem.

-There is an evolutionary down side to such group defense of a kill.
+There is an evolutionary down side to such group defense, though.

 A single carcass only goes so far, and competition for a feeding spot is intense.
 In large prides, youngsters often get pushed aside, even when Mom tries to make room for them.